spine-tools/Spine-Toolbox/docs/source/tutorial.rst

 .. image:: img/Leuven_coal_import.png
   :align: center

-.. important:: Relationships in Spine are *omni-directional* (in simple terms, they work both ways).
+.. note:: Relationships in Spine are *omni-directional* (in simple terms, they work both ways).
    Therefore, for every relationship  you create, Spine Toolbox creates the symmetric relationship for you.